-Candidates for admission to the first year of the four-semester M.E / M.Tech Degree programme in Engineering shall be required to have passed B.E / B.Tech degree of Annamalai University or any other authority accepted by the syndicate of this University as equivalent thereto.
-They shall satisfy the conditions regarding qualifying marks and physical fitness as may be prescribed by the Syndicate of the Annamalai University from time to time.
-The admission for M.E Part Time programme is restricted to those working or residing within a radius of 90 km from Annamalainagar.
-The application should be sent through their employers.
+Candidates for admission to the first year of the four-semester M.E Degree Programme in Engineering shall be required to have passed B.E / B.Tech degree of Annamalai University or any other authority accepted by the syndicate of this University as equivalentthereto.
+Theyshall satisfy the conditions regarding qualifying marks and physical fitness as may be prescribed by the Syndicate of the Annamalai University from time to time.

-2. Branches of Study in M.E / M.Tech
+2. Branches of Study in M.E

-The Branch and Eligibility criteria of programmes are given in Annexure I.
+The Branch and Eligibility criteria of Programmes are given in Annexure

-3. Courses of study
+3. Courses of Study

-The courses of study along with the respective syllabi and the scheme of Examinations for each of the M.E / M. Tech programmes offered by the different Departments of study in the Faculty of Engineering and Technology are given separately.
+The courses of study along with the respective syllabi and the scheme of Examinations for each of the M.E Programmes offered by the different Departments of study in the Faculty of Engineering and Technology are given in Annexures of the respective Departments.